nihr43/bgp-unnumbered/README.md

 ## virtual performance

-my assumption is that the forwarding performance of the virtual implementation is highly bound to memory bandwidth.  heres iperf from one leaf to another in the virtualenv.py environment, ecmp enabled, on a ryzen 5600x with 2666mhz udimms populating both channels.  both the host and the VMs are running kernel `6.0.0-6-amd64 #1 SMP PREEMPT_DYNAMIC Debian 6.0.12-1`.  subsequent runs were consistently between 24-25 gbps.  without any context this is quite an impressive number considering how many memory hops are being made; i'll have to measure this again if i ever put 3200mhz udimms in this machine.
+my initial assumption would be that the forwarding performance of the virtual implementation is highly bound to memory bandwidth.  heres iperf from one leaf to another in the virtualenv.py environment, ecmp enabled, on a ryzen 5600x with 2666mhz udimms populating both channels.  both the host and the VMs are running kernel `6.0.0-6-amd64 #1 SMP PREEMPT_DYNAMIC Debian 6.0.12-1`.

 ```
 root@bgp-leaf-dc2a4:~# iperf -c 10.0.200.26 -P2 -t10